epfl-ada/ada-2024-project-dataffoneurs/README.md

 To be able to compare emotion dynamics across movies, we use interpolation (or extrapolation when needed), to be able to have a common timeline for all movies.
 This allows us to approximate the emotions through the length of a movie with the emotions brought out by the summary.

-In the final step, we fill in any missing data, such as box office revenue, release year, or genre, by scraping additional sources as needed and remove every row with NaN value.
-This thorough process results in a comprehensive dataset that captures not only the sentiment profile of each movie summary but also key contextual and financial data.
+In the final step, we fill in any missing data, such as summary and ratings.

 Once the dataset was complete, we applied Principal Component Analysis (PCA) to uncover underlying patterns in the emotional profiles of movies.
 By reducing the seven-dimensional emotion vectors—anger, disgust, fear, joy, neutral, sadness, and surprise—into two or three principal components, PCA highlighted the most significant variations in the data while preserving interpretability.
 This approach allowed us to identify correlations between emotions, visualize differences across genres, and track temporal shifts in emotional dynamics.

 Building on these insights, we implemented K-means clustering to group movies based on their emotional signatures.
 The number of clusters was determined using metrics like the Elbow Method and Silhouette Scores, ensuring an optimal balance between granularity and clarity.
-Each cluster revealed distinct emotional patterns, linking specific emotional profiles to genres, historical contexts, and measures of success such as box office revenue and ratings.
+Each cluster revealed distinct emotional patterns, linking specific emotional profiles to genres, historical contexts, and measures of success such as ratings.
 Together, PCA and clustering provided a deeper understanding of how emotional strategies shape audience engagement and storytelling.

 Details of the methods are presented in the results notebook.